guillep/GitHub/docs/git-data.md

 ## Committing

-The operations described in the previous section have been combined to allow for creating a commit on a repository.
-This process is implemented in the [`GHCommitBuilder`](../GitHub-Git-Data.package/GHCommitBuilder.class/README.md) class.
+The operations described in the previous section are tedious to use if all you want to do is create a commit.
+Therefore, this process is implemented in the [`GHCommitBuilder`](../GitHub-Git-Data.package/GHCommitBuilder.class/README.md) class.
 The builder provides several methods which simplify the process of performing a commit:

 - **`directory:`**: This method takes a `FileReference` containing files, and stages them for the commit as if they were in the root directory of the repository.